Why Debt Free Doesn’t Make You Financially Free

 Becoming debt free is often listed as a notch on the belt of financial progress.
-It’s widely discussed, admired, longed for, celebrated, and even praised by so-called financial experts.
-But, paying off debt may be risky or even altogether unnecessary.
+It’s widely discussed, admired, longed for, celebrated, and even praised by so-called financial experts like Dave Ramsey.
+But, paying off debt may be and personalities risky or even altogether unnecessary.
 In fact, you’re probably not in debt in the first place!
 We want you to be debt free, but you first have to know what that means.
 Many confuse being debt free with being liability free.
 Before you decide whether to add becoming debt free to your checklist, let’s get the skinny on what debt is.
 Then, you can take action that gives you the most certainty, control, and peace of mind.

 To help you gain clarity on your debt position and know what to do about it, we’ll answer: